-Cathay does not yet measure its alignment to the EU Taxonomy.
-However, Cathay is considering an action plan to address EU Taxonomy requirements more precisely.
+Cathay is considering an action plan to address EU Taxonomy requirements more precisely.
 Moving forward, Cathay intends to identify the portfolio companies that are eligible for the Taxonomy as well as offer a training session to companies that may potentially align with the EU Taxonomy.